mattrussi/gitlab-com-runbooks/docs/patroni-ci/rebuild_ci_cluster_from_prod.md

     - If you observe the `/var/log/gitlab/patroni/patroni.log` you should see the `INFO: bootstrap_standby_leader in progress` message
 6. Check if `pg_basebackup` is running
     - Execute: `ps -ef | grep pg_basebackup`
-    - If there is a `/usr/lib/postgresql/??/bin/pg_basebackup` process running then you will have to wait it for completeion (which can take dozens of hours)
+    - If there is a `/usr/lib/postgresql/??/bin/pg_basebackup` process running then you will have to wait for it to finish (which can take dozens of hours)
 7. After `pg_basebackup` is finished the replica should apply/stream pending WAL files from the primary/writer or its archive location (which can also take dozens of hours);
     - Check the logs at `/var/log/gitlab/postgresql/postgresql.csv` to see if there is progress in the WAL recovery;
     - If the instance can't find the archive logs you should have to modify the archive location in `/etc/wal-g.d/env/WALG_GS_PREFIX`